astrovm/astrovm.github.io/content/blog/half-life.md

 the game is full of mods and a community trying weird shit, and valve (the company behind half-life) allows and promotes that, unleashing a lot of artistic creativity and what-ifs, that's why we have a lot of games based on half-life. i feel like a lot of that has been lost and we've been enclosed in walled gardens.

-if you didn't played half-life try it, the list of games is:
+if you didn't played half-life, try it, the list of games is:
 - half-life (there's an amazing remake called black mesa)
 - half-life 2
 - half-life 2 episode 1